knupfer/type-of-html/Readme.md

 Need for speed?
 Consider following advise, which is sorted in ascending order of perf gains:

-- If you've got attributes or contents of length 1, use a Char
+If you've got attributes or contents of length 1, use a Char.

-This allows for a more efficient conversion to builder, because we know the length at compile time
+This allows for a more efficient conversion to builder, because we know the length at compile time.

 ```haskell
 div_ 'a'
 ```

-- If you know for sure that you don't need escaping, use `Raw`
+If you know for sure that you don't need escaping, use `Raw`.

-This allows for a more efficient conversion builder, because we don't need to escape
+This allows for a more efficient conversion to builder, because we don't need to escape.

 ```haskell
 div_ (Raw "a")
 ```

-- If you've got numeric attributes or contents, don't convert it to a string
+If you've got numeric attributes or contents, don't convert it to a string.

-This allows for a more efficient conversion to builder, because we don't need to escape and don't need to handle utf8
+This allows for a more efficient conversion to builder, because we don't need to escape and don't need to handle utf8.

 ```haskell
 div_ (42 :: Int)
 ```

-- If you know that an attribute or content is empty, use `()`
+If you know that an attribute or content is empty, use `()`.

-This allows for more compile time appending and avoids two runtime appends
+This allows for more compile time appending and avoids two runtime appends.

 ```haskell
 div_ ()
 ```

-- If you know for sure a string at compile time which doesn't need escaping, use a `Proxy Symbol`
+If you know for sure a string at compile time which doesn't need escaping, use a `Proxy Symbol`.

-This allows for more compile time appending and avoids two runtime appends, escaping and conversion to a builder
+This allows for more compile time appending and avoids two runtime appends, escaping and conversion to a builder.

 ```haskell
 div_ (Proxy @"hello")